Do you have time to work out? Of course you do!

 - Repeat for 20 to 30 seconds.

-- Start off on one side.
-Put all of your weight on that side’s forearm and the side of your foot.
+- Lay down on your right side.
+Put all of your weight on your right forearm and the side of your right foot.

-- Lower and raise your body slowly as you can.
+- Lower and raise your left leg as slowly as you can.
 Do repetitions for 1 minute, then change sides.

 Physical exercise is one of the pillars of staying in shape.
-But it isn’t the only thing we need to do.
+However, it isn’t the only thing we need to do.
 Diet is actually the most important component when it comes to losing or maintaining weight.
 Therefore, the effectiveness of exercise depends on our other habits, such as diet and lifestyle.

-After exercise, the first thing you should take care of is your diet.
-We need to eat a balanced diet.
+In order to stay healthy and maintain a healthy weight, you need to eat a balanced diet.
 This means paying attention to the calories and nutrients we eat.

-It’s also important to limit the amount of alcohol we drink.
-This is partly because alcohol is a large source of calories and toxins.
+It’s also important to limit the amount of alcohol you drink.
+This is partly because alcohol is a large source of empty calories and toxins.

-Lastly, we need to avoid stress.
-We can practice relaxation techniques, such as meditation and yoga, and make sure you are sleeping well.
-These are all habits we need for both mental and physical well-being.
+Lastly, you need to avoid stress as much as possible.
+You can practice relaxation techniques, such as meditation and yoga, and make sure you are sleeping well.
+These are all habits you need for both mental and physical well-being.